Uterine Fibroids

 • Pain during sex

 Ochsner gynecologists specialize in advanced care for fibroids.
-Because there is no known cause of or cure for fibroids (besides hysterectomy), we know how important it is to ensure women have a range of evidence-based and proven treatments for treating fibroids.
-We provide uterus-sparing treatments for women who are hoping for successful pregnancies, and we offer a range of hysterectomy surgeries for women who are done having children.
-We also work with interventional radiologists on certain treatments.
-Additionally, our team has led clinical trials of new medications to treat fibroids.
+Because there is no known cause of or cure for fibroids, we know how important it is to ensure women have a range of evidence-based and proven treatment options.
+For those who hope to have children, we provide uterus-sparing procedures that preserve fertility.
+For women who are finished growing their families, we offer several types of hysterectomy surgeries to remove the uterus.
+Our team also partners with interventional radiologists on advanced treatment options and has helped lead clinical trials for new medications to manage fibroids.

 Uterine fibroids are most common in women of reproductive age, especially between ages 30 and 50.
 Risk factors include a family history of fibroids, being overweight and eating a diet heavy in red meat.